jonathandumas/ENVT3065-sustainability-and-challenges/README.md

 | To be defined |<br>Lecture 11: part 1 (presentation) [TO BE DEFINED]()<br>Lecture 11: part 2 (activity) TO BE DEFINED<br>|
 | To be defined |<br>Lecture 12: part 1 (activity) Build your own collage of ENVT3065 - sustainability-and-challenges<br>Lecture 11: part 2 (activity) Peer grading of the collages<br>|

+## Evaluation

+- activity "Build your own collage of ENVT3065 - sustainability-and-challenges" [50%]
+- participation to avtivities [25%]
+- participation to collages [25%]